msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 brand on price, then the lines for the 4 brand would be parallel as price increases.
 This isn't the case, however.
-At lower prices, Brands A and C have a premium over Brands B and D, which are almost interchangable with each other.
+At lower prices, Brands A and C have a premium over Brands B and D, which are almost interchangeable with each other.
 As prices increase, however, the effect of brand starts to diminish to the point where only a small premium is acceptable from Brands A and C at the highest price assessed.
-In fact, at $399, almost all 4 brands become more "replacable" with each other.
+In fact, at $399, almost all 4 brands become more "replaceable" with each other.

 It's also notable, though, that any brand at a lower price point has a higher probability of being chosen than any brand at a higher price